 I sat down with Director of Research John Derrick, who also manages our Near-Term Tax Free Fund (NEARX), to get his thoughts on interest rates, the bond market and what investors should pay attention to as we move into the second quarter of 2014.

-After hearing what the Fed officials said on interest rates last week, what
+After hearing what the Fed officials said on interest rates last week, what is your outlook?

 There are a lot of Fed officials with their own opinions, but I think it's important to focus on what the Fed Chairman is saying.
 Janet Yellen said that rates are not going up, and although we've seen steady labor market improvements, it hasn't been anything dramatic.
 For these reasons, I think an interest rate increase is still at least a year away.